cogentcore/core/README.md

 # TODO

+* harden dlg.Close.  seems to be ok, but just to be sure

 * text word-wrap: if it fails at any point, it gives up!  e.g., putting long file name at start of dialog prompt, caused fail to wrap.

 * focus issues in tableview: real!  but very hard to reproduce!